-When a Member has a concern about a Project, the Member will raise that concern with the Project's Leadership.
-If the Member is not satisfied with the result, the Member can raise the concern with the parent Project's Leadership.
-The Member can continue appeals up the Project Leadership Chain and, if still not satisfied, thence to the EMO, then the Executive Director, and finally to the Board.
-All appeals and discussions will abide by the Guiding Principles of being open, transparent, and public.
+When a member has a concern about a project, the member will raise that concern with the project's leadership.
+If the member is not satisfied with the result, the member can raise the concern with the parent project's leadership.
+The member can continue appeals up the project leadership chain and, if still not satisfied, thence to the EMO, then the executive director, and finally to the board of directors.
+All appeals and discussions will abide by the guiding principles of being open, transparent, and public.